tuva-health/tuva/README.md

 	terminology_database: tuva                       # configuration for specific package
 	terminology_schema: terminology                  # configuration for specific package
 ```
+> NOTE: Claims preprocessing is an exception to the schema naming rule.
+It will create a schema called 'core'.
+>
 ### (Optional) Step 6:  Additional configurations
 <details>
 <summary> Expand for details </summary>